"The terms 'unit test' and 'integration test' have always been rather murky, even by the slippery standards of most software terminology."

 That's fair!
 Thanks for sharing your viewpoint!
 I am constantly trying to remember that there is no "right" or "wrong" way of doing just about anything when coding.
 It's just that my opinions have been shaped by my experiences, good or bad, as have everyone else's.
 Thanks for reminding me of that :)

 Whenever we talk about testing strategies we always talk too little about code that is being tested.
-Different code architecture and different software peaces needs different approaches to testing.
+Different code architecture and different software peaces need different approaches to testing.
 The part that some developers don't agree on what "unit" is thus isn't problem at all as long as we inform reader what "unit of code" means and looks like in our testing strategy that suggests certain % of unit tests.

 If there is any single definition of a “unit” of code, it’s what Kent Beck described above.
 But, like you say, there are differently-sized units for different kinds of programs.
 But most discourse on the internet treats it as a standard chunk of code (usually a single function).
 I think this notion is harmful.